brandonpittman/site/src/routes/games/edith-finch/index.md

 ---
 title: What Remains of Edith Finch
 platform: Xbox Series X
-status: unbeaten
+status: beaten
 ---

-Interesting storytelling mechanics.
+- Interesting storytelling mechanics.
+- All the achievements appeared to be bugged.
+None ever triggered.